 One of the most obvious features of the new Powerlock 2 training gloves is the turnback hook-and-loop closure system.
 This is basically to keep your wrists locked in place to help secure them while using.
 It also has additional padding on them helping you feel comfortable and protected

-The padding on these gloves uses a quad layered foam core, to help maximum impact absorption when striking the bag, mitts or opponent in sparring.
+The padding on these gloves uses a quad layered foam core, to help maximum impact absorption when striking the bag, mitts, or opponent in sparring.

 20. Everlast Spark Gloves

-Spark Training Glove is one of the new products Everlast have released.
+Spark Training Glove is one of the new products Everlast has released.
 The ideal glove for fitness training and boxing classes, it’s a premium synthetic leather that provides a comfortable feel and long-lasting durability.

 21. RDX F7 Ego Boxing Gloves

-They have a really good shock resistance foam and isn’t too tight on the hand with breathable space for comfort.
+They have a really good shock resistance foam and aren’t too tight on the hand with breathable space for comfort.
 The wrist strap may look quite thin and not as solid as other gloves, but the cuff still feels strong enough once you have it on.

 22. RDX F15 Boxing Gloves

-The RDX F15 Boxing Gloves is a product I would highly recommend for anyone looking for an all round pair of gloves.
-These can be used for sparring, on the heavy bag, punch mitts and many other pieces of boxing equipment.
+The RDX F15 Boxing Gloves is a product I would highly recommend for anyone looking for an all-round pair of gloves.
+These can be used for sparring, on the heavy bag, punch mitts, and many other pieces of boxing equipment.
 The gloves have been designed exactly for resistance and for longevity as RDX sports even describe them as “a pair of boxing gloves that won’t quit.”

 23. Rival RB7 Fitness Bag Gloves

 The Rival RB7 Fitness Bag Gloves are a great option for any beginner about to start boxing as they offer you brilliant overall protection in the impact zone and have a secure hook and loop strap.
-The best part about these gloves in my opinion is how cushiony they feel on striking all equipment in the gym such as the heavy bag, mitts or double end bag.
+The best part about these gloves in my opinion is how cushiony they feel on striking all equipment in the gym such as the heavy bag, mitts, or double end bag.

 24. Rival RB60 Bag Gloves

-This glove is made with a durable synthetic leather with great padding giving you a perfect balance between protection and comfort.
+This glove is made with durable synthetic leather with great padding giving you a perfect balance between protection and comfort.

 25. Venum Challenger 3.0

-Made from high quality synthetic leather, the Venum Challenger boxing gloves 3.0 generation guarantees you maximum durability and perfect fit during your fights and training sessions.
+Made from high-quality synthetic leather, the Venum Challenger boxing gloves 3.0 generation guarantees you maximum durability and perfect fit during your fights and training sessions.

-These gloves are also formed of a triple layer construction for better shocks absorption, and a breathable neoprene interior for better thermal regulation and less moisture.
+These gloves are also formed of a triple-layer construction for better shocks absorption, and a breathable neoprene interior for better thermal regulation and less moisture.